About David Sparks

 I’ve been a nerd my entire life.
 The first computer I learned to program was a Radio Shack Color Computer.
-I didn’t actually own it but I rode my Schwinn ten-speed to the local Radio Shack (daily) and I spent about 4 hours a day programming the computer on the store floor.
-Then the Radio Shack employees would have me show how it all worked to customers.
+I didn’t actually own it, but I rode my Schwinn ten-speed to the local Radio Shack (daily), and I spent about 4 hours a day programming the computer on the store floor.
+Then the Radio Shack employees would have me show customers how it all worked.
 Like I said, nerd since birth.

 In a world where technology is increasingly conspiring to steal our focus and attention, my goal is to teach you how to be more productive with Apple technology.
 I want to help you achieve what is most important to you and enjoy your life at the same time using technology instead of becoming another one of its victims.
 Pretty much everything I make points at that North Star.
 I believe in this message so much that I’ve staked my livelihood on it.

 I publish a regular newsletter with new content about Apple gear and productivity.
-Additionally, I can keep you up to date with new content in the MacSparky-verse.
+Additionally, I can keep you updated with new content in the MacSparky-verse.
 Why not sign up?

 I do have a “Personal Operating System” coaching plan that I run with a very select number of people.
 If you are interested, let me know.

-This is the quickest way to get support.
-Several people see this account so if you need help with a Field Guide or the MacSparky Labs, this is the email to use.
+This is the quickest way to get support if you need help with a Field Guide or the MacSparky Labs.

 I enjoy hearing from readers and listeners.
 Indeed, it warms the cockles of my heart.
 However, I get a lot of email.
 I read it all (and much of it is fascinating), but I rarely reply.
 My reason is simple; if I wrote back to every bit of email, I’d never publish anything else.
 To quote E.B.
 White, the morning mail is my enemy.
 This is no reflection on your correspondence but my overwhelming desire to make new things.